 On October 28, 2021, the Company completed the private placement transaction with the Investor for an aggregate purchase price of approximately \$17,000,000 (comprised of (x) the set off of approximately \$5,000,000 of Bridge Notes, and (y) approximately \$12,000,000 in cash from the Investor) (the "Primary Financing"), and the Investor paid the Company approximately \$11,504,000, which was net of \$393,611 in accrued interest on the Bridge Notes.
 The Company incurred an additional approximate \$1,000,000 in costs associated with the Primary Financing, which resulted in the net proceeds of approximately \$10,100,000.
-The Company issued 4,276,252 ADSs to the Investor, consisting of 833,773 delivered to the Investor on or after the Merger closing and 3,442,479 initially held in an escrow account for the benefit of the Investor as per the terms of the Securities Purchase Agreement.
-All such escrow shares were released to the Investor prior to December 31, 2021.
+The Company issued 342,100 ADSs to the Investor, including ADSs held in escrow which were released to the Investor prior to December 31, 2021.

-In addition, pursuant to the terms of the Securities Purchase Agreement related to the Primary Financing, Quoin Ltd. issued to the Investor warrants to purchase 1,238,429 ADSs (the "Investor Exchange Warrant") at an exercise price of \$3.98 per ADS, in exchange for Bridge Warrants.
+In addition, pursuant to the terms of the Securities Purchase Agreement related to the Primary Financing, Quoin Ltd. issued to the Investor warrants to purchase 99,074 ADSs (the "Investor Exchange Warrant") at an exercise price of \$49.75 per ADS, in exchange for Bridge Warrants.
 The Investor Exchange Warrant and ordinary shares represented by ADSs underlying the Investor Exchange Warrant were registered with the SEC on the Registration Statement on Form F-4.
 An amendment to the Investor Exchange Warrant was entered into in September 2021, which replaced reset provisions with a fixed number of shares and exercise price.

-Quoin Ltd. also issued to the Investor, effective as of March 13, 2022, the 136th trading day following the consummation of the Merger (i) Series A Warrant to purchase 4,276,252 ADSs (the "Series A Warrant") (ii) Series B Warrant to purchase 4,276,252 ADSs (the "Series B Warrant") and (iii) Series C Warrant to purchase 2,389,670 ADSs ("Series C Warrant" and, together with the Series A Warrant and Series B Warrant, the "Investor Warrants").
-The exercise price for the Investor Warrants is \$3.98 per ADS, with Series A Warrant having a five-year maturity and Series B Warrant and Series C Warrant having a two-year maturity.
-The Company has the right to require the mandatory exercise of the Series C Warrant, subject to an effective registration statement being in place for the resale of the shares underlying such warrants and the satisfaction of equity market conditions as defined in the Series C Warrant.
-As of the financial statement filing date, such registration statement on Form F-1was declared effective by the SEC, but not all of the market related conditions were met.
-In the event the requirements of the \$9,500,000 expected upon exercise of the Series C Warrant, at prevailing market rates.
-As of April 13, 2022, not all of the market related conditions were met.
-Upon the exercise of the Series C Warrant in full, the Investor will be granted an additional Series A Warrant to purchase 2,389,670 ADSs at an exercise price of \$3.98 per ADS.
+In addition, under the Primary Financing Agreement, Quoin Ltd. issued to Altium as of March 13, 2022 (the one hundred thirty sixth (136th) day following the consummation of the Merger): (i) Series A Warrant to purchase 342,100 ADSs (the "Series A Warrant") (ii) Series B Warrant to purchase 342,100 ADSs (the "Series C Warrant") and (iii) Series C Warrant to purchase 191,174 ADSs ("Series C Warrant" and, together with the Series A Warrant and Series B Warrant, the "Initial Investor Warrants"), each at an exercise price of \$49.75 per ADS.
+Under the Primary Financing Agreement, upon the exercise of the Series C Warrant in full, Quoin Ltd. was obligated to issue to Altium: (i) an additional Series A Warrant to purchase 191,174 ADSs and (ii) an additional Series B Warrant to purchase 191,174 ADSs ("Additional Investor Warrants").
+During the second quarter of 2022, Altium exercised the Series B Warrant in full, under which Altium had an option to receive 1 ADS for each ADS underlying the warrant being exercised, resulting in the issuance of a total of 342,100 ADSs to Altium.
+The Company had the right to require the mandatory exercise of the Series C Warrant, subject to an effective registration statement being in place for the resale of the shares underlying such warrants and the satisfaction of equity market conditions as defined in the Series C Warrant.
+A registration statement on Form F-1was declared effective by the SEC on April, 22, 2022, but not all of the market related conditions were met up to July 14, 2022.